jamesbvaughan/jamesbvaughan.com/content/how-i-make-this-site.md

   The ever-changing workflow that I use to build and maintain this website.
 ---

-Maintaing and updating this website has become a hobby of mine, and I'm always making changes to the way I manage it.
+Maintaining and updating this website has become a hobby of mine, and I'm always making changes to the way I manage it.
 This page is (hopefully) up-to-date documentation on the current process, both for myself and for anyone else who might be interested.